F4

 Possible Causes

-Open or shorted condenser NTC sensor, Sensor detached from condenser coil, Damaged sensor harness, Faulty outdoor PCB sensor circuit
+Open or shorted condenser NTC sensor, sensor detached from condenser coil, damaged sensor harness, faulty outdoor PCB sensor circuit.

 How to Fix / Troubleshooting

-- Step 1 – Locate condenser sensor: It is typically clipped to the condenser coil tubing or attached to the coil fins.
+- Step 1 – Locate the condenser sensor: It is typically clipped to the condenser coil tubing or attached to the coil fins.

 - Step 2 – Verify mounting: Ensure the sensor is in firm contact with the coil.
-Reattach if loose.
+Reattach it if loose.

 - Step 3 – Inspect wiring: Look for corrosion or damage along the sensor wires and at the PCB connector.

-- Step 4 – Replace sensor: Install a new TCL condenser temperature sensor if the original is faulty.
+- Step 4 – Replace the sensor: Install a new TCL condenser temperature sensor if the original is faulty.

-- Step 5 – Replace PCB if needed: If F4 remains, the outdoor PCB may need replacement.
+- Step 5 – Replace the PCB if needed: If F4 remains, the outdoor PCB may need replacement.

 Warning: Do not bend or damage the condenser tubes while working around the coil.